Wallaroo Support Bundle Generation Guide

 Generating via Helm

-If issues are detected in the Wallaroo instance, a support bundle file can be generated using the support-bundle.yaml file provided by the Wallaroo support representative.
-This creates a collection of log files, configuration files and other details into a .zip file that can be submitted to the Wallaroo support team for review.
+If issues are detected in the Wallaroo instance, a support bundle file is generated using the support-bundle.yaml file provided by the Wallaroo support representative.

 This support bundle is generated through the following command:

-kubectl support-bundle –interactive=false support-bundle.yaml
+kubectl support-bundle support-bundle.yaml --interactive=false